 7. Life insurance can make your investments better!

-Those who say “the returns of whole life are lousy” don’t understand how to use whole life.
+Those who say “the returns of whole life are lousy” don’t understand how to use life insurance.
 And there are two things whole life critics often miss.

 First, cash value is NOT an investment strategy; it is a savings vehicle.
 And when compared with long-term with other savings strategies—savings accounts, bank CDs and money market accounts, etc.—life insurance tends to earn far more—often several times more!
 (While savings accounts are paying one to two percent, internal rates of return for whole life policies are currently around 4 percent—net.)